stav/sirem/docs/FILTERING_GUIDE.md

 30 s:active
 ```

-Finds contacts within 30 days of 65th birthday OR contacts with "active" status
+Finds contacts within 30 days of 65th birthday AND with "active" status

 ### Complex Combinations